 Visit the undergraduate advisor to discuss your interests and look over your transcript to see how studying abroad will fit into your curriculum.
 Our department encourages all students to think about these opportunities, so your advisor will probably invite you to begin planning even while you are still a freshman.

 Where can I go?

-Three programs affiliated with Catholic University are especially relevant for our department's undergraduates and minors; the CUAbroad Office facilitates applications to them.
+Two programs affiliated with Catholic University are especially relevant for our department's undergraduates and minors; the CUAbroad Office facilitates applications to them.

 - Rome: Catholic University has its own university program in Rome.